courserevU/jhcourserevu/README.md

 5. Head to [http://0.0.0.0:8000/](http://0.0.0.0:8000/) and get started with developing!

-OPTIONAL STEPS
+EXITING

-6. Use command: CTRL-C to exit 7.
-Exit the Python Virtual Environment.
+6. Use CTRL-C to stop program.

+7. Exit the Python Virtual Environment.
-7.

 ```shell
 deactivate
 ```

+## Setting up Your Environment Variables
+In order to use our application locally, you need to set up the environment variables (i.e. secrets, token, etc.) to get data from the other platforms this product relies on.

+Please head to `code/backend/jhcourserevu` and create a file called `.env`.
+Refer to `.env.example` to see how your original `.env` file should look like.

-### Populating the Local Database
+## Populating the Local Database

 In order to populate your local database, we need to get data from the [SIS Web API](https://sis.jhu.edu/api/).